+In my twenties, work and more work made me fat, unfit and unhealthy.
+Weekends were ground hog days.
+I needed an outdoor hobby and fast.
 Parachuting and paragliding were tried but they were too weather orientated.
 If it was windy we didn't fly.
-But it was the wind funnily enough that got me in to walking.
+But it was the wind funnily enough that got me interested in walking.

 Signs and stiles